gnachman/iterm2-website/source/_includes/documentation-iterm2-menu.md

 When you start using iTerm2 it will offer to show you a daily tip describing a feature.
 You can show a tip immediately by selecting this item.

 #### iTerm2 > Check for Updates
 Checks to see if a new version of iTerm2 is available.
-If Preferences > General > Prompt for test-release updates is turned on then this includes beta versions; otherwise only stable versions are downloaded.
+If Settings > General > Prompt for test-release updates is turned on then this includes beta versions; otherwise only stable versions are downloaded.

 #### iTerm2 > Toggle Debug Logging
 This saves helpful debugging information in memory.
 When it is toggled off it is saved to /tmp/debuglog.txt.